Gartlic za čas kratiti

-Gartlic za čas kratiti (English: Garden of repose) is an anthology of poems by Croatian baroque poet and nobleman Fran Krsto Frankopan, which he compiled in prison around 1671.
+Gartlic za čas kratiti ('Garden of Repose') is an anthology of poems by Croatian Baroque poet and nobleman Fran Krsto Frankopan, which he compiled in prison around 1671.
 The work is regarded as among the most prominent of northern Croatian literature, being a part of the Ozalj literary circle.

 Creation and background

 The work was written during Frankopan's imprisonment in Wiener Neustadt, prior to his execution for his participation in the Magnate conspiracy.
 He likely intended the work to be published, but the original manuscript was transferred to a local library following his death, thus slipping into obscurity.

 Željka Metesi Deronjić estimates that most of the text was conceived prior to his arrest between 1663 and 1670.